Becoming an SQP

 3. Exam Results and What Happens Next

-It can take up to 8 weeks for you to receive your exam results - please be patient.
+It can take up to nine weeks for you to receive your exam results - please be patient.
 Your exam papers have first to be marked, and in some cases second-marked, then referred to a Board meeting of Harper Adams University for them to be formally adopted.
 These meetings normally take place approximately monthly.
 After the Board meeting, any queries are addressed, the results need to be signed off internally within Harper Adams, and then provided to AMTRA.

 AMTRA and Harper Adams will write to you separately.
 AMTRA will advise you which modules you've passed, and whether you've passed the viva (oral exam), and thus whether you have become an SQP and if so which type.
 Harper Adams will write to you separately with your precise exam results in each module.
 Although AMTRA and Harper Adams normally try to coordinate our communications, occasionally there may be a short gap.
 Please do not contact either Harper or AMTRA seeking any “missing” communication until a week after you’ve received the results from one of us.